 FAMILIES HELPING FAMILIES

 Families Helping Families are one-stop resource centers that provide information and referral, education and training, and peer support to individuals with disabilities and their families.
-Regional resource centers are unique in that they are staffed by parents or family members of people with disabilities to offer help and understanding from people who have been there.
+Regional resource centers are unique in that they are staffed by people with disabilities and parents or family members of people with disabilities to offer help and understanding from people who have been there.

 Partners in Policymaking